-Milestone Status Pilot and evaluate online teacher training Completed Pilot and evaluate platforms for teacher networks Ongoing Improve teacher and head teacher mindsets (including for classroom management) Completed Prepare a report that codifies the know-how created Ongoing Launch an intervention focused on improving students' aspirations and sense of self Completed Improve climate knowledge of students and system readiness for green skilling Completed and mental health.
+Milestone Status Pilot and evaluate online teacher training Completed Pilot and evaluate platforms for teacher networks Ongoing Improve teacher and head teacher mindsets (including for classroom management) Completed Prepare a report that codifies the know-how created Ongoing Launch an intervention focused on improving students' aspirations and sense of self Completed Improve climate knowledge of students and system readiness for green skilling Completed education sector in Bangladesh (internal).
+A feasibility study to examine several reforms that could be undertaken in the education sector to improve education outcomes.